catseye/Fountain/README.md

 *   How can it be ensured that Fountain can express only the CSLs?
 *   Why would we want to support local variables?
 *   How can parameter passing be implemented?
+*   How can we apply randomness during generation?

 TODO
 ----